Jason Flom: Criminal justice advocacy

+Lava for Good

-In 2018, Flom and Jeff Kempler founded Lava for Good.
+In 2018, Flom founded Lava for Good.
 Its podcast series are hosted by human rights and justice experts, activists, attorneys, journalists, as well as formerly incarcerated persons.
-The Lava for Good lineup includes Wrongful Conviction, Wrongful Conviction with Maggie Freleng, Righteous Convictions with Jason Flom, Bone Valley, The War on Drugs, False Confessions, as well as Junk Science.
+The Lava for Good lineup includes Wrongful Conviction, Wrongful Conviction with Maggie Freleng, Righteous Convictions with Jason Flom, Bone Valley, Erased: The Murder of Elma Sands with Allison Williams,The War on Drugs, False Confessions, Earwitness, Absolute, as well as Junk Science.

+Lava for Good’s podcast network has been credited with influencing numerous exonerations, clemencies, pardons, and criminal justice reform efforts.
+The first season of “Bone Valley” focused on the case of Leo Schofield, who was granted parole in 2024 after more than 36 years of incarceration.

-2021 saw Lava for Good honored with a Webby Award win in the Crime & Justice category for Wrongful Conviction: False Confessions.
+Podcasts produced by Lava for Good have received recognition from organizations including the Ambie Awards, Signal Awards, and Webby Awards.
+In 2021, Lava for Good received a Webby Award in the Crime & Justice category for Wrongful Conviction: False Confessions.
 In 2022, Lava for Good won a Silver Anthem Award for Human & Civil Rights - Best Strategy.
 Wrongful Conviction and Wrongful Conviction with Maggie Freleng were honored with Silver and Bronze/Listener's Choice Awards, respectively, at the first inaugural Signal Awards announced in January 2023.

-Flom also sits on the board of directors of the Legal Action Center, which uses legal and policy strategies to fight discrimination, build health equity, and restore opportunity for people with criminal records, substance use disorders, and HIV or AIDS.

-In 1999, Flom received the Torch of Liberty award from the American Civil Liberties Union.
-He was named Music Visionary of the Year in 2000 by the UJA Federation.
-In 2004, the Correctional Association of New York honored him with its social justice award and in 2005 Flom received the T.J.
-Martell Foundation Humanitarian Award.
-In 2008, Flom was honored as Partner in Pursuit of Justice by the Bronx Defenders and was awarded with City of Hope's Ambassador Award.
-He received the Innocence Project's Award for Freedom and Justice in 2009 and the Spirit of Life award by Russell Simmons' Rush Philanthropic Arts Foundation in 2014.
-Flom was honored by the Innocence Project of New Orleans in 2017.
-At the 2022 Clio Awards, Flom was presented a Clio Music Impact Award for his work in criminal justice reform.
-In 2023, he was honored at the Muhammad Ali Humanitarian Awards, receiving the Lifetime Achievement Award for his work towards criminal justice reform.
+In 2024, Lava for Good was named Podcast Network of the Year by Adweek.